From Denver to Colorado Springs: 5 Best Ways to Get There

 1. From Denver to Colorado Springs by Car

 Getting from Denver to Colorado Springs by car is very straightforward.
-The exact route you take will depend on whether you are starting from Denver International Airport (DIA) or from the city center.
+The exact route you take will depend on whether you are starting from Denver International Airport (DEN) or from the city center.
 If you are coming from the city center, you will just take I-25 south to Colorado Springs.

 If you are leaving from the airport, you will have two options: You can either take Pena Blvd to the exit for E-470 S and continue on this road for 23 miles until it links up with I-25 south of the city center of Denver.
 The pro to taking E-470 is it can cut out some of the traffic you may encounter on I-25 if you are traveling during rush hour.